On his professional blog, public transit consultant Jarrett Walker poses an interesting question: Is “Microtransit” an actual new idea?

 Sunday, December 3, 2017

-Our first weekend in our new apartment!
-We are in Santa Rosa, Calif., and really enjoy our recovered ability to walk, ride our bikes and take public transit to get where we need to go.
+Our first weekend in our new apartment in Santa Rosa, Calif.!
+Having secured a home in the same community where I work and where we like to hang out, we really enjoy our recovered ability to walk, ride our bikes, and take public transit.